 What sets this Wear watch apart from the others (aside from the price) are the football-centric features designed for anyone that's not managed to organize their life to fit around the tournament.
 It will keep you in touch with matches in real-time, offering key match details including goals scored, when cards are dished out as well as letting you know about every impact sub that gets made.

 So does the Big Bang Referee do enough to stake a claim that Hublot should make smartwatches a full time thing?
 We've been wearing it during the first round of World Cup matches to find out if the Swiss brand is onto a winner.

-Hublot Big Bang Referee: Bold look and many straps
+Hublot Big Bang Referee: Design

 Hublot Big Bang Referee: Wear OS

 So you know what we think of the Big Bang Referee's look, so what has it got to offer in the smarts department?
 The iOS and Android-friendly smartwatch is powered by the kind of Intel processor and RAM combo we've seen packed into Tag Heuer's smartwatches and it delivers a pleasingly zippy performance.
 We've had no laggy moments swiping through screens or launching apps and overall it's good news to report on the performance front.

 Essential reading: Best Wear OS apps to download

 Wear 2.0 runs the show here so you get pretty much the full gamut of what Google's smartwatch operating system has to offer.
 Swiping down from the main watch face reveals notifications, swiping left from that watch face reveals additional watch faces and tapping that solitary physical button on the side of the watch launches the app drawer with a firmer press giving you access to Google Assistant with an onboard microphone to bark your commands at.